cloudops/cookbook_cloudstack/README.md

 co-cloudstack3 Cookbook
 =======================

-Install and configure Apache Cloudstack cloud orchestrator.
+Provide Chef Installion and configuration tools for Apache Cloudstack (cloud orchestrator).
+A wrapper cookbook is prefered in order to Install Apache CloudStack properly, see cloudstack_wrapper cookbook as example.

 > Work in progress.